-Witnesses say 'no warning' was given in London building blaze
+London tower block fire: Witnesses had 'no warning'

 "If I'd fallen asleep, we would have all been dead ...
 There weren't no warning, there weren't no proper noise to let us know what was happening.
 We lost everything.
 Everything in the house is gone," he said.

-Fire crews are still working after an enormous blaze which engulfed the Grenfell Tower building in East London in the early hours of Wednesday morning.
+Fire crews are still working after an enormous blaze engulfed the Grenfell Tower building in North Kensington in the early hours of Wednesday morning.
 There is no word on how many people are still inside but officials have confirmed there are "a number of fatalities."

 Many residents who evacuated said the fire had spread incredibly quickly with almost no warning.